Red Spots on Skin: 19 Common Causes & Treatments

 This file may contain unpleasant images that are not suitable for all audiences.

-What it looks like: Patches can be large in size and normally affect a specific area of the body.
-There may also be blisters and the skin in the affected area may be appear to be scaling.
+What it looks like: Patches can be large and usually affect a specific area of the body.
+Blisters may also appear, and the skin in the affected area may look scaly.

 3. Heat rash